FredIde/sherlog-holmes/README.md

 *NOTICE: you cannot do some fuzzy logics with these operations because there are no options to define the precedence*

+`-t, --type TYPE`

+This will manually set the patterns definitions.
+If you don't specify this option, Sherlog will try the mapped ones with the first input line.

+`--print`

+This will instruct Sherlog to print every filtered entries.
+This is useful to reduce a that crazy log file into a sane one.

+    $ sherlog --level ERROR --print crazy-log-file.log > sane-log-file.log

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).